 - Repairs and maintenance: claim repairs carried out and billed by 30 June but not paid until next year.

 You can claim a tax deduction on bad debts if you can show that the debt has been written off by 30 June, and if the debt was originally shown as income.
 Put your decision in writing (such as in meeting minutes), which you can use as evidence that the debt was written off before EOFY.

 If you operate as a sole trader, you could be eligible to claim a small business tax offset on your tax return, which can reduce the amount of tax you pay by up to $1000 a year.
 When you lodge your tax return, the ATO will calculate your offset based on the information you provide.

-While these tips can help you cut down on your tax bill, it’s a good idea to seek professional advice from a tax specialist or accountant to make sure you’re operating as tax efficiently as possible and meeting all obligations.
+The tips above can help you cut down on your tax bill.
+However, it’s always a good idea to seek professional advice from a tax specialist or accountant to make sure you’re operating as tax efficiently as possible and meeting all obligations.